 The importance of Switzerland in world trade is often ignored or overlooked, even by the Swiss themselves; it is not insignificant in comparison with her area and population.
 The area of Switzerland is 15,977 square miles, while the area of the world is about 196,550,000 square miles; the population of Switzerland is four millions, while that of the world is nearly 1,927 millions.
-Owing to the prosperous condition of her industries and to the wealth of her inhabitants, as well as to the facilities she presents for travelling, Switzerland forms an import market, the im-portance of which is often underrated.
-Switzerland's annual purchases in other countries are very considerable; they reached a total of $\pounds109,800,000$ in 1928, or about $\pounds27$ per head of population.
+Owing to the prosperous condition of her industries and to the wealth of her inhabitants, as well tries and to the wealth of her limaging, we was as to the facilities she presents for travelling, Switzerland forms an import market, the importance of which is often underrated.
+Switzerland's annual purchases in other countries are very considerable; they reached a total of £109,800,000 in 1928, or about £27 per head of population.
 This is not only due to the power of absorption of the Swiss market on account of the advanced stage of the national economy, but also to the fact that Switzerland offers very liberal treatment as regards customs duties to the various foreign goods imported by her.

-Switzerland's annual imports represent 1.46 per cent. of the world's imports, more than those of Czecho-Slovakia, Spain, Sweden, Brazil, Poland and Roumania, whose population is much greater.
-Switzerland has a great purchasing power, a fact which should be of some interest to British ex-porters.
-Imports from Great Britain totalled $\pm 11,118,000$ in 1925, they fell to $\pm 5,921,000$ in 1926, and then rose to $\pm 7,572,000$ in 1927 and $\pm 9,055,000$ in 1928.
-They show a slight increase during the present year, but they might be much higher, as British goods have always been popu-lar with the Swiss people.
-This decrease in British imports to Switzerland may be ascribed on the one hand to German competition, on the other hand to the lack of interest British indus-trialists generally show in the Swiss market, cent. of the world's imports, more than those trialists generally show in the Swiss market, where they advertise very little and send only a few commercial agents.
+Switzerland's annual imports represent 1.46 per cent. of the world's imports, more than those of Czecho-Slovakia, Spain, Śweden, Brazil, Poland and Roumania, whose population is much greater.
+Switzerland has a great purchasing power, a fact which should be of some interest to British exporters.
+Imports from Great Britain totalled £11,118,000 in 1925, they fell to £5,921,000 in 1926, and then rose to £7,572,000 in 1927 and £9,055,000 in 1928.
+They show a slight increase during the present year, but they might be much higher, as British goods have always been popular with the Swiss people.
+This decrease in British imports to Switzerland may be ascribed on the one hand to German competition, on the other hand to the lack of interest British industrialists generally show in the Swiss market, cent. of the world's imports, more than those trialists generally show in the Swiss market, where they advertise very little and send only a few commercial agents.
 An effort on their part might bring about a notable increase in British imports into Switzerland.